quickwit-oss/quickwit/docs/overview/features.md

 - Fast search on object storage or any storage which provides bytes range queries
 - Fast startup time, indexing and search
 - Mapping feature to define your schema and easily convert a json into a document to index
-- Support data types text, i64, f64, date and composite types object and array.
+- Support data types text, i64, f64, date, bytes and composite types object and array.

 You can have a look at [tantivy features](https://github.com/tantivy-search/tantivy/) to dig into the indexing engine.